MichaelBurge/michaelburge.github.io/_posts/2020-02-01-rust-borrow-checker.markdown

 You don't have to match a `*const T` or `*mut T` with a `&T` or `&mut T`.
 It's probably a mistake if you use `&mut` as an anchor lifetime, unless you're using it like a compile-time mutex: Since there can be many `*mut T` and only one `*&mut T`, it's tempting to use another `&mut` to avoid accidentally creating two.
 But if the pointer is derived in any way from the anchor, this would generate undefined behavior.
 So in practice, nobody uses `&mut` as an anchor.

-#### Solution 9: Narrow the writes
+#### Solution 10: Narrow the writes

-As discussed in section [TODO: Link to "Program Traces"](), a program trace always satisfies the borrow checker.
+As discussed in section [Program Traces[#program-traces], a program trace always satisfies the borrow checker.

 So if you write a program which claims to require multiple exclusive references to data, it is interesting to consider that the execution of this program will not.
 So, it is worth considering how this "extraneous" exclusive reference is required.